Mousterian (Neanderthal) Sites

 La Micoque, couche 3, fouilles D. Peyrony

-What characterized the deposit is the presence of micoquiens bifaces considered as belonging to the Acheulean industry .
+What characterised the deposit is the presence of micoquiens bifaces considered as belonging to the Acheulean industry .
 These tools, with sharp edges and slightly concave, have a thick heel and a finely retouched end.
 They are associated with scrapers or backed knives.
 Most of these bifaces are kept at the Musée National de Préhistoire, Les Eyzies.

 Photo: Don Hitchcock 2008